 ATAP Chapter 10.
 Best approximation: SG text; AT Ex 10.6; DM Ex 10.7; HL Ex 10.8; TSW Ex 10.11;

 ATAP Chapter 11.
 Hermite integral formula: HL text; AT Ex 11.1; DM Ex 11.3;

 ATAP Chapter 12.
 Potential theory and approximation: TWS text; HL Ex 12.1;

 Wed Apr 5 :

-After class, 4:00-5:30 on Mondays and Wednesdays.
+After class and noon to 1:00 on Wednesdays.
 I am also happy to make appointments for other times, meet via Zoom, or answer questions via email.